Prevent All Cigarette Trafficking (PACT) Act Enhances the Requirements of the Federal Jenkins Act

 Monthly Report Filings Requirements

 You must also file monthly reports, using the newly developed PACT Act forms with the BOE and the California Attorney General.
 The monthly PACT Act form should contain detailed information on each shipment of cigarettes or smokeless tobacco products made during the previous calendar month, into California or Indian country, and are due before the 10th day of each calendar month.
-To download a copy of the required report forms, please visit the Federation of Tax Administrators web site: www.taxadmin.org/fta/tobacco/default.html.
+To download a copy of the required report forms, please visit the Federation of Tax Administrators web site:http://www.taxadmin.org/tobacco-tax-uniformity-project.
 It is recommended that you submit the required reports electronically to PACT.Act@boe.ca.gov.
-If you are unable to submit the reports electronically, please mail to Special Taxes and Fees Division, MIC: 57, P.O.
-Box 942879, Sacramento, California 94279-0057.
+If you are unable to submit the reports electronically, please mail to Special Taxes and Fees, MIC: 88, P.O.
+Box 942879, Sacramento, California 94279-0088.

 Separate monthly reports are required to be filed for cigarettes and other tobacco products.
 To report cigarettes, use form PA-1 State Cigarette P.A.C.T Act Report.
 To report smokeless tobacco products use form PA-2 State Tobacco P.A.C.T Act Report.